sessu/sessu/README.md

 - 👋 Hi, I’m @sessu
-- 👀 I’m interested in stuff
+- 👀 I’m interested full-stack development and music games, like DDR.
-- 🌱 I’m currently learning stuff
+- 🌱 I’m currently learning web frameworks like Vue and Angular.
-- 💞️ I’m looking to collaborate on stuff
-- 📫 How to reach me "???"
+- 📫 You can reach me via Twitter or Discord.

 <!---
 sessu/sessu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.